Welcome To MoneroWorld

 The Monero software architecture allows for an easy way to use Monero without downloading the entire blockchain.
 This is called "using a remote node".
 Essentially, your wallet program connects to someone else's monerod (blockchain) program, a.k.a node, a.k.a. network service.

 How does it work?
-The open node addresses actually point to many different nodes - when you request one, one in the list is selected.
+The open node URL addresses actually point to many different nodes - when you request one, one in the list is selected.
 So if it doesn't work once, just try again.

 It is negligently slower depending on the connection, prevents the need of downloading entire blockchain (which can be lengthy), and there is some information leak as detailed here.
 The best way to anonymously use a remote node is to use Monero with TOR or with a trustable VPN service.